dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 The best explaination step-by-step is given by Christopher Olah in his wonderful blog on [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).

-I will just write the equations, maybe explain a bit.
-But his blog covers it all.
+I will just write the equations and maybe explain a bit.
+But his blog covers it all step-by-step.
 So, let's begin.

 Let's start with mathematical formulation of LSTM units.
-It's going to be scary, hold on.
+It's going to be scary, be warned.

 $$
 \begin{aligned}